networknt/light-doc/content/en/architecture/firewall.md

 thousands of microservices deployed in the cloud with some well known interface like REST, then everyone can access it if there is no authentication or authorization.

-In light platform, we are moving the security to the application itself as part of the framework and all each individual service instance to enforce the security policy defined on light-oauth2 server.
+In Light, we are moving the security to the application itself as part of the framework and all each individual service instance to enforce the security policy defined on light-oauth2 server.
 In another words, centralized policy management but decentralized policy enforcement.